Cheltenham Festival, March 2025

 Much of the pre-race talk had been regarding the participation of three brilliant mares in this contest, defending champion Lossiemouth, the outstanding Brighterdaysahead and the up and comer Golden Ace.
 Just one of the three would opt for this contest, the strongly fancied Lossiemouth.

-The card would be headed by the locally based Casa No Mento, trained by Nigel Twiston-Davies.
-The seven year old was progressive as a novice last season, winning at Punchestown, but she has finished in the minor placings this year and stepped up in trip here.
-Another Cotswold stable would be represented as Fergal O'Brien saddled Dysart Enos in this contest.
+The card would be headed by the locally based Dysart Enos, trained in the Cotswolds by popular trainer Fergal O'Brien.
 The seven year old was one of the bankers of last season's festival, but was ruled out on the morning of the mares' novice hurdle.
 This year, she has run well in some strong handicaps and would be looking to make amends.
 The first of the Willie Mullins-trained mares would be Gala Marceau, a former Grade One winner as a juvenile.
 The six year old last won just under two years ago and only managed sixth in this race last year.
 She looked badly in need of the run when only third at Warwick in February.
 The second of the Willie Mullins runners would be the exciting young mare Jade De Grugy, who looked set for this level with a classy victory on seasonal return recently.
 The six year old lost her unbeaten tag at this meeting last year before winning a Grade One on next start.
 She looks to be the latest star mare from the Mullins conveyor belt.
 Jessie Harrington landed the Champion Hurdle with Jezki in 2014 and the family has continued at the highest level with the seven year old Jetara.
 She has plenty of experience to rely on and returned to winning ways over three miles at Doncaster last time out.
 Nicky Henderson has won Champion Hurdles in the past with mares, as well as this race in 2022, but this year he supplemented the grey Joyeuse into the field.
 The six year old lost her unbeaten tag this season but was emphatic in winning the Betfair Hurdle at Newbury last time out.
 Henry de Bromhead is another trainer with a talent for training mares and relied on the improving July Flower in this year's renewal.
 The six year old spent a spell in France where she was a very smart mare before making a winning return to Ireland last time out.
 She wouldn't be out of the question either.
 Gordon Elliott would fill the Brighterdaysahead-shaped hole in the race with Kala Conti, a five year old mare.
 She was a very smart juvenile last season with a Grade Two success, but has yet to prove herself at the very top so far.
 She started off this season with a good handicap win and has finished second twice since then.
 Last year's hero Lossiemouth put her title on the line as connections finally opted for this race over the Champion Hurdle.
 The brilliant grey is now a dual Festival winner and was sublime in the rain last year.
 She was put in her place by Constitution Hill at Kempton and took a heavy fall at Leopardstown, but her ability was still at full capacity.
 The Harry Derham-trained Queens Gamble was a very smart bumper horse a few years ago and despite not reaching the heights expected over hurdles, she is still worthy of her place in this field.
 The listed race winner was last seen finishing sixth in a handicap hurdle in Ireland.
 Dan Skelton would be represented by Take No Chances here.
 She has improved plenty this season over two miles and picked up a second win of the season at Ascot, getting the better of Kargese in a driving finish.
 She would also be on the rise.

 Winner: LOSSIEMOUTH (#9) (Great Pretender x Mariner's Light) - P. Townend - W. Mullins